 TRAINING LEGS WITH KNEE PAIN

-Do your knees hurt when you train legs?
+Do you get knee pain when you train legs?
 If so, do you avoid training your legs altogether?

 The truth is, leg workouts can be downright crippling if you attempt them with bad knees.